 Such appeals may only be initiated by the research applicant.
-The research applicant will submit all required materials (the original proposal, the letter of rejection from the Georgian College Research Ethics Board (REB) and a letter requesting the review) in writing to the Chair of the REAB within four weeks of receiving the results of the REB.
+The research applicant will submit all required materials (the original proposal, the letter of rejection from the Georgian College Research Ethics Board (GCREB) and a letter requesting the review) in writing to the Chair of the REAB within four weeks of receiving the decision of the GCREB.
 The research applicant requesting the appeal must follow the procedures outlined in Georgian College’s procedures on Responsible Practice and Ethics Review in Research and Niagara College’s practice on Research Involving Human Subjects.
 The decision of the REAB is final.

 What if my project changes?

-Please notify the Research Ethics Board of any changes to your project.
+Please notify the Georgian College Research Ethics Board of any changes to your project.
 If changes to your study might affect ethics standards, you must reapply for ethics approval.

 Do I need to report back to the Georgian College Research Ethics Board about the results of my project?

-If you decide not to complete your research, submit a Georgian College Research Ethics Board Final Report form to the Research Ethics Board.
+If you decide not to complete your research, submit a Georgian College Research Ethics Board Final Report form to the Georgian College Research Ethics Board.

 If your research project will go on longer than one year, you must apply for renewal on or before the date your ethics approval expires.

 Whom do I contact if I have questions about research ethics approval at Georgian College?

 Please address any questions to Dr. Jacqueline Limoges, Chair, Georgian College Research Ethics Board, One Georgian Drive, Room M330i Barrie, ON L4M 3X9.
 Phone: 705.728.1968, ext.
 5486.

 You may also contact Mary Whittaker, Georgian College Research Ethics Board Administrative Assistant, at 705.728.1968, ext.
 5395.